GoogleCloudPlatform/community/tutorials/influxdb-google-data-studio/index.md

 ![Data Studio dashboard showing COVID-19 data](https://storage.googleapis.com/gcp-community/tutorials/influxdb-google-data-studio/COVID-19-Data-Studio-Dashboard-powered-by-InfluxDB.png)

+The same general steps in this tutorial can be used for other InfluxDB measurement data being collected.
+Simply replace the references to `diskio-usage` and
+`diskio` with the bucket name and measurement name to connect to Data Studio.

 ## Objectives

-* Connect Google Data Studio to your InfluxDB Cloud instance.
+* Connect Data Studio to your InfluxDB Cloud instance.
-* Configure a downsampling Task to aggregate metric data.
+* Configure a downsampling task to aggregate metric data.
-* Create comprehensive dashboards using GDS and your time series data.
+* Create comprehensive dashboards using Data Studio and your time series data.

 ## Costs